 ACADEMIC SUSPENSION: A student on probation will be placed on academic suspension for two quarters whenever the number of hours he has attempted at AUM exceeds grade points earned by more than 21.
-However, if re-admitted such a student will not be placed on academic suspension at the end of a quarter in which he earned a 1.0 (C) average, but he will be continued on academic probation.
+However, if re-admitted such a student will not be placed on academic suspension as long as a 1.0 (C) average is maintained, but he will be continued on academic probation.